plone/guillotina/docs/source/training/configuration.md

 # Configuration

 You may have wondered how running `g` command without any configuration and options knew to connect and configure the database.
-Well, it's only because we provide default settings in our application and documentation to make that step easy.
+This is because Guillotina will run without configuration.
+In it's place, it will run with a DUMMY_FILE database which will save the database file locally.

-In this section, we'll talk about working with the Guillotina configuration system.
+In this section, we'll talk about working with the Guillotina configuration system and configure Guillotina to run with a postgresql database.

 ## Getting started